 To access the Relationship Types, you must have the admin role inasm_admin assigned to you.
-See the "Configuring DASH user roles" on page 36 topic for more information.
+See the "Configuring DASH user roles" on page 32 topic for more information.

-Note: Any resource or relationship properties used in custom relationship styles must be added as required properties to the Agile Service Manager 'Global Settings' (Administration > Global Settings).
-However, if they do not exist in the Global Settings, you will be prompted to add them when you save your new relationship styles at the end of the following procedure.
+Note: Any resource or relationship properties used in custom relationship styles must be added as required properties to the Agile Service Manager 'Advanced topology settings' (Administration > Advanced topology settings).
+However, if they do not exist in the Advanced topology settings, you will be prompted to add them when you save your new relationship styles at the end of the following procedure.